If you are contemplating a divorce, we know you are facing a difficult and emotional time.

 Sometimes spouses unfairly quit their jobs to diminish their support obligations.
 Calculating child support accurately is not just about your spouse’s paycheck or your paycheck.
 The court looks to many resources to determine a parent’s child support obligations.

-Divorce lawyers in Dallas, TX, know how to effectively fight for just child support determinations and help you enforce child support orders against a delinquent spouse.
+Qualified divorce lawyers in Dallas know how to effectively fight for just child support determinations and help you enforce child support orders against a delinquent spouse.

 - Property you owned or claimed before marriage;